 Beats me.
-Some old white man named Storey figured out a way to keep sportin' people -that's them -- away from other people.
+Some old white man named Storey figured out a way to keep sportin' people -- that's them -- away from other people.

-TRICK BABY: What other people?
+What other people?

-(Laughs.)
-North Basin and Iberville ain't the whole world darlin'.
+(Laughs) North Basin and Iberville ain't the whole world, darlin'.
 There's a great big city out there.
 It's got gardens and levees and schoolhouses and markets.
-Falk. about pretty!
+Talk about pretty!
 You'll see it maybe one of these days.
 Nothing but flowers.

 We got flowers.

-(Runs to one of the potted plants in the courtyard.)
+(Runs to one of the potted plants in the courtyard)

-Meith, Matistrue.
-We do. but when I get to thinking in a memory kind of way it seems like flowers were prettier and smelled better to me when I was a girl.
+Yeah, we do.
+But it seems like flowers were prettier when I was a little girl.
 But I guess every old woman sitting around shelling peas thinks things was prettier when they was young.
-But, oh My Lord, you should have seen it when I was a girl.
+But, oh my Lord, you should have seen it when I was a girl.
 Way back, I'm talking about 1850.
-Phat-really-was something.
 And before that, when my mama was a girl.
 I used to hear her talk about New Orleans then.
 Now that was way, way back.
 1792.
-You know what she told me?
 When the river was high you could look up and see tall white ships sailing in the sky.
-The Lississippi River is higher than the ground down here, so is you stood in a certain place at evening, you could see them floating -- just like clouds.
-And Indians swarmed all over the levee selling herbs and pots and clotn.
+The Mississippi River is higher than the ground down here, so if you stood in a certain place at evening, you could see them floating -- just like clouds.
+And Indians swarmed all over the levee selling herbs and pots and cloth.
 And plantation owners in white suits came in carriages to buy dresses and diamonds for their wives.
 English wasn't even a little language then.
-If you walked around you'd hear Spanish, Fortuguese, German, Italian and French mostly of course.
+If you walked around you'd hear Spanish, Portuguese, German, Italian and French mostly, of course.
 But almost no English.
 She say Africans walked all over this town in their own clothes.
-Their own clothes -from Africa.
+Their own clothes -- from Africa.
 They was slaves from Santo Domingo and Africa, but they didn't wear those old missionary dresses and pants.
 And they didn't wear no tied up shoes.
 Oh no. They had robes in Sapphire blue and green and yellow the color of butter.
-And not . only did they wear their own clotnes, they spoke their own language and used their own true names.
+And not only did they wear their own clothes, they spoke their own language and used their own true names.
 You know there were places in the city and right outside of it where no white man could set foot and expect to come out alive.
 African places.
-And sometimes at night or on Sunday -- that was the free day for slaves -- they would go into the very middle of town, to a big square and they'd have drums and flutes and rattling things.
+And sometimes at night or on Sunday -- that was the free day for slaves -they would go into the very middle of town, to a big square and they'd have drums and flutes and rattling things.
 And right there under a sky full of stars they'd dance and dance and dance.

-(She drifts off in memory.)
+(SHE drifts off in memory)